NathanLBCooper/azure-webjob-host/README.md

     //    Task StopAsync(CancellationToken cancellationToken);
     // }

- Or run a single method that takes and supports cancellationTokens
+Or, if you just want to run a *Task* instead of a *IHostedService*, use the *JobHost* instead.
+Be sure to provide a *Task* that will act on the cancellation request.

     async Task DoSomething(CancellationToken cancellationToken)
             {